Entry Package

 Apps/Mobile/games: Any mobile apps, mobile-first experience or program using gamification.
 Entries will be judged based on design and functionality.

-Any Out of Home work done for charities or nonprofits should only be entered into the Public Service category.
+Any Out of Home work done for charities or nonprofits should ONLY be entered into the Public Service category.

 Out of Home Single: Any paid media single to reach consumers outside of their homes.
 Examples include: billboards, transit shelters, digital screens, street furniture, poster etc.